miquelvir/lsds-2026/projects/1-hdfs/README.md

 #### Uploading files

 To upload a file, the client first creates the file in the `namenode`.
 Then, it divides the file into blocks.
 Then, it creates each block using the `namenode` API and sends each block to the corresponding `datanode`.

-If the `namenode` is configured with a `replication_factor` higher than 1, then the client sends each block to the corresponding `datanode`.
-You can also implement write pipelines (**).

 #### Downloading files